dhagrow/telepythy/README.md

 ## Motivation

 As a long-time user of [DreamPie][1], I have grown comfortable with the workflow that it offers, but have often wished for additional features.
-Unfortunately, it looks as if all development [stopped][2] sometime before 2016.
+Unfortunately, it looks as if all development [stopped][2] sometime before 2016, and the last official release was in 2012.
 I looked into creating a fork to add the features I was interested in, but the effort to modernize (aka Python 3) an unfamiliar and complex code-base was too daunting for me.

 Of course, [Jupyter][3] exists and is very powerful.
 But I have always found the workflow awkward.
 I don't really want a shareable code notebook.
 I want a prototyping and debugging tool.